Angela Merkel's last federal press conference: 'It was a pleasure' | DW | 22.07.2021

 Merkel hardly mentions other German politicians by name.
 The only one she mentions — and even then it takes quite a long time to get there — is Armin Laschet, chair of the CDU and her would-be successor as chancellor.
 Various questions refer critically to Laschet's climate policy.

 She also mentions Luisa Neubauer, the face of the school strike climate movement "Fridays for Future" in Germany.
-Merkel actually refers to this movement three times and never critically, though it is often the subject of criticism by many of her fellow CDU politicians.
+Merkel refers to this movement three times and never critically, though it is often the subject of criticism for many of her fellow CDU politicians.

 "Some things are happening; other things need to happen faster," she adds.